 1 Big Piece of Artwork

 While you'll often find a gallery wall of smaller black and white photos or artwork, another option is to go big, as in this lovely bedroom.
-The oversize cityscape adds a zing of excitement to the space, but the lack of color keeps the overall vibe soothing.Continue to 22 of 25 below.
+The large abstract pieces adds a zing of excitement to the space, but the muted neutral color keeps the overall vibe soothing.Continue to 21 of 24 below.

 Blue and White Scandinavian Bedroom

 This glorious Scandi bedroom shared and photographed by Chris Snook on Houzz is absolutely delightful.
 From designers, Keith Stephenson and Mark Hampshire of Mini Moderns, this room shows off the impact of blue in an otherwise white bedroom.
 The geometric wallpaper and bold print on the bedding aren't the usual Scandinavian design, but in this modern bedroom, they are absolutely perfect.Continue to 21 of 23 below.